deep6000/TouchMeNot/README.md

-# TouchMeNot
+# INTRODUCTION
-“TOUCH ME NOT” is a real time gesture recognition tool which can detect and count number of raised fingers.
-With keeping in mind the present situation of COVID-19, the tool can fulfill the requirement of a touchless user interface.
-This tool can be used to create a touchless interface with any computer system with a camera capability and a screen.
-We have created a touchless feedback system for a restaurant as one of the applications for this system
+“TOUCH ME NOT” is a real time gesture detection tool which is capable of detecting the user’s hand and counting the raised fingers.
+This tool can be used to interact with any computer system executing options based on the number of fingers raised.
+The tool can be integrated in multiple applications incorporating touchless interface for the users.
+It is cost-effective as it requires any type of display and a basic camera setup.

+# PROBLEMS SOLVED BY THE TOOL
+- With keeping in mind, the present situation of COVID-19, the tool can fulfill the requirement of touchless user interface.
+- The tool can be integrated with devices where proximity to the device is not possible.
+- The tool can be further extended to detect and understand the sign language and convert it to an audio.

+# PRODUCT DESCRIPTION
+We are designing a restaurant feedback system which asks users for feedback of the experience of the restaurant.
+The product runs on Jetson Nano which supports OpenCV and has an camera interface to capture the hand gestures.
+The product has a screen interface connected through and HDMI interface.
+Ideally the screen interface would be a user interaction screen executing some kind of a task.
+This prototype will have a user display providing a user interface, with ability to select multiple options on the screen